Kreusada/Kreusada-Cogs/docs/index.rst

 Welcome to KreusadaDocs!
 =============================================

-This documentation is here for the support of my redbot cogs, and for my very own bots: WALL-E and EVE!
+This documentation is here for the support of my redbot cogs.
-If you would like to contribute to the development of our docs please click `here <https://github.com/kreus7/kreusadacogs/tree/master/docs>`_.
+If you would like to contribute to the development of my docs please click `here <https://github.com/kreus7/kreusadacogs/tree/master/docs>`_.
 Additionally, if you would require any first hand support, please join us `here <https://discord.gg/JmCFyq7>`_.

 Useful Links